 There are several things you can try to attempt to eliminate those creaks.
-Firstly, it’s important to locate the source of squeaking.
+But firstly, it’s important to locate the source of the squeaking.
 You’ll have to remove the mattress off the bed, and then sit on all edges and corners of the frame to see where it’s coming from.

 Once you have figured out where the squeaking is coming from, you’ve got some options to stop it.
 Sometimes it can be something as simple as a loose screw that is causing the annoying sounds.
-So it’s a good idea to tighten up the screws in the area to see if it makes a difference.
-If it continues to squeak or you’re having a problem tightening the screw, use a washer to attempt to get it even tighter.
+So, it’s a good idea to tighten up the screws in the area to see if it makes a difference.
+If it continues to squeak, or if you’re having a problem tightening the screw, use a washer to attempt to get it even tighter.

-If this fails and the noise persists, consider taking the affected joint apart completely so you can lubricate it.
-Where two parts meet to join, lubricate the surfaces, fasteners and parts in an attempt to keep the squeaking away.
-Good lubricants to use include candle wax or industrial lubricants that can be found in hardware stores.
+If your screws are tight and the noise persists, consider taking the affected joint apart completely so you can lubricate it.
+Where two parts meet to join, lubricate the surfaces, fasteners, and holes.
+Good lubricants will reduce the friction between two materials, thus preventing squeaking.

 If you have a hardwood floor, then you may also need to consider the feet of the bed causing the creaking.
-They may be uneven, so you may have to place padding underneath to stop any friction against the floor.
+They may be uneven, in which case, you’ll have to place padding underneath to stop any friction against the floor.